MasterCloudApps-Projects/your-race/README.md

 https://github.com/MasterCloudApps-Projects/your-race

 ### Overview
-Your Race is a scalable platform for managing entry assignment in highly demanded races, e.g. New York City Marathon or _101 Km de Ronda_ (Spain).
+Your Race is a scalable platform for managing entry assignment in highly demanded races, like the New York City Marathon or _101 Km de Ronda_ (Spain).